Palantir Will Pay $1.6 Million In Back Wages In A Discrimination Suit

 "We disagree with the allegations made by the Department of Labor," wrote Lisa Gordon, a spokesperson for Palantir, in an email to BuzzFeed News.
 "We settled this matter, without any admission of liability, in order to focus on our work."

-As a federal contractor, Palantir is prohibited by law from discriminating in employment on the basis of race, color, sex or national origin and is required to take affirmative action to ensure that equal opportunity is provided in all aspects of employment.
+As a federal contractor, Palantir is prohibited by law from discriminating in employment on the basis of race, color, sex, or national origin and is required to take affirmative action to ensure that equal opportunity is provided in all aspects of employment.
 OFCCP filed a complaint in September of last year against Palantir after the department and Palantir were unable to resolve the findings of an investigation through the conciliation process.

 “We appreciate Palantir working with us to resolve these issues,” said OFCCP Acting Director Thomas Dowd in a statement.
 “Together, we will ensure that the company complies with equal employment opportunity laws in its recruitment, hiring and other employment practices.”